DragonGhost7/st/README.md

-st - simple terminal
+# st - simple terminal
 --------------------
 st is a simple terminal emulator for X which sucks less.

-This is my build with several patches installed.
-Probs will break.
+I have forcefully applied several patches, all of which you can find in the `patches` directory.

+I think these are all.
+I might have deleted some.
+Just git diff the whole thing against the `master`, check whats missing.

+**Word of caution, this will probably break**

-Requirements
+## Requirements
 ------------
 In order to build st you need the Xlib header files.

-Installation
+## Installation
 ------------
 Edit config.mk to match your local setup (st is installed into the /usr/local namespace by default).